Ahmed-BarqO3/Encryption/README.md

 # Encryption Algorithm

-This project is an encryption algorithm implemented using C#.
-It is currently a work in progress and not yet complete.
+This project is an encryption algorithm implemented using C# .Net 8 Winform

 ## Requirements